-We all know that the supply chain doesn’t write checks, isn’t actually a chain, and is riddled with risks.
-Few, however, know that food makes up the largest portion of the CPG supply chain.
+We all know that the supply chain doesn’t write checks, isn’t a chain, and is riddled with risks.
+Few, however, know that food makes up the most significant portion of the CPG supply chain.
 So, this unruly beast is vast.
-In fact, it’s global and speaks every language.
+It’s global and speaks every language.

-As humans we’re curious and want to learn.
-That’s why we’re so fascinated with origin, which some call traceability.
-For some, traceability to the country of origin is good enough; others need to know the cow that sponsored the hamburger, or the tree that produced the chocolate.
+As humans, we’re curious and want to learn.
+That’s why we’re so fascinated with origins, which some call traceability.
+For some, traceability to the country of origin is good enough; others need to know the cow that sponsored the hamburger or the tree that produced the chocolate.

 But for the mainstream consumer, knowing what their food is about is as important as what’s in their food (the Ingredient Declaration and the Nutrition Facts Label).
 And since products with these labels typically have lost their “identity” – through normal processes “...such as rework, co-mingling, blending, and other “messy” steps...” – it’s vitally important for retailers and brand owners to get the “about” step right.